datarobot/datarobot-user-models/public_dropin_notebook_environments/python39_notebook/README.md

 ### Using this environment in notebooks

-Upon successful build, the custom environment can be used in notebooks, by selecting it from `ENVIRONMENT` settings > `Image`.
+Upon successful build, the custom environment can be used in notebooks, by selecting it from `ENVIRONMENT` settings > `Image` in the notebook sidebar.